fs-linguistics/fs-linguistics.github.io/workshops/haskell1.md

 Use ghci as an alteranitve to print statements until we learn about how to print

-You can also define your functions in there, but it might be easier to just open a separate file and type your definitions there
+You can also define your functions in there, but it might be easier to just open a separate file and type your definitions there, which is what we will now do

 # Our first function